OPIRG Kingston, Students for Accessible Education and EPIC present Justin Piché

 The Ontario Public Interest Research Group (OPIRG) Kingston is dedicated to research, education and action in the public interest.

-Students for Accessible Education cheap viagra promotes financial and political accessibility at Queen’s University as well as access to education and transparency in general by supporting and facilitating alternative educational spaces and projects offered for free to the Queen’s and Kingston community.
+Students for Accessible Education promotes financial and political accessibility at Queen’s University as well as access to education and transparency in general by supporting and facilitating alternative educational spaces and projects offered for free to the Queen’s and Kingston community.

 End the Prison Industrial Complex (EPIC) is a Kingston-area collective dedicated to resisting the prison-industrial complex and advocating for alternatives to imprisonment.